putyourlightson/craft-blitz-hints/README.md

 # Blitz Hints Module for Craft CMS

-This module provides the hint functionality and utility for both the [Blitz](https://github.com/putyourlightson/craft-blitz) and [Blitz Hints](https://github.com/putyourlightson/craft-blitz-hints) plugins for [Craft CMS](https://craftcms.com/).
+This module provides the hint functionality and utility for the [Blitz](https://github.com/putyourlightson/craft-blitz) and [Blitz Hints](https://github.com/putyourlightson/craft-blitz-hints) plugins for [Craft CMS](https://craftcms.com/).

 First require the package in your plugin/module's `composer.json` file.